cfw-guide/dsi.cfw.guide/docs/choosing-a-menu.md

 ### Pros

-- The most lightweight menu available.
+- The fastest and most lightweight menu available.
 - No features are missing from the menu (ex. start menu and graphical info/settings menu) when compared to the Wood UI menu from TWLMenu++.
 - Customizeable by installing user-made custom themes.
 - Unlaunch is not required to use this.